gangwang4638/sme-bi-course-application/vm-exercises.md

 #### Dataset

-- [ ] Add datasets used to the `datasets/` folder
+- [x] Add datasets used to the `datasets/` folder - This exercise is using the internal Databricks sample dataset samples.nyctaxi.trips

 #### Files

-- [ ] **Initial**: Add file to the `exercises/`  folder with the name `ex-2-intial.twbx` or `ex-1-initial.yxmd`, depending if you are auditioning for a Tableau/Power BI/Alteryx course.
+- [x] **Initial**: Add file to the `exercises/`  folder with the name `ex-2-intial.lvdash.json`.
-- [ ] **Solution**: Add file to the `exercises/`  folder with the name `ex-2-sol.twbx` or `ex-2-sol.pbix` or `ex-1-sol.yxmd`
+- [x] **Solution**: Add file to the `exercises/`  folder with the name `ex-2-sol.lvdash.json`.

 #### Learning Objective

-*One measurable learning objective that this exercise assesses*
+*Edit the dashboard*

 #### Context

-*3 - 4 sentence description of why it’s important to learn how to do this task (linking back to the learning objective).
-Explain how this would be used in a real-life situation.
-Why is it useful, what problem does it solve?*
+*Learning how to edit Databricks dashboards is essential for efficiently organizing and presenting data insights.
+Being proficient in tasks such as moving, resizing, adding, and deleting widgets empowers individuals to customize dashboards according to specific analytical needs and audience preferences.
+By effectively managing widgets, users can highlight key metrics, streamline data visualization workflows, and ultimately facilitate better decision-making processes based on actionable insights derived from the data.*

 #### Steps to be executed by the student (max 6)

 *Each bulleted instruction is a complete sentence that describes a specific task.*

-- Step 1
-- Step 2
-- Step 3
-- ...
+- Step 1: Remove the widgets "Total Trips" and "Route Revenue Attribution".
+- Step 2: Re-position the widget "Daily Fare Trends" to the bottom of the dashboard.
+- Step 3: Resize the widget "Daily Fare Trends" to fill the dashboard horizontally.
+- Step 4: Update the axis labels of "Daily Fare Trends" to display "Trip Distance (miles)" and "Fare Amount (USD)".
+- Step 5: Include a Markdown style "Heading 1" description "NYC Taxi Trip Analysis" at the top of the dashboard.

 #### Exercise question:
-*This is a question presented to learners to check if the steps above were properly completed.
-It can be a multiple choice question or a question with a 1-3 word answer.
-It is often not possible to check if all the steps are completed, in this case; the priority is to check that the learner meets the learning objective.*
+*Question: From the dashboard, what is the highest daily fare amount recorded in February 2016?
+Answer: 45*

 #### End goal: